TheFrozenThr0ne/AzerothCore-Converted-Modules-to-latest-TrinityCore/README.md

 Information about applying Patches:
 Patches are always better because you can revert them to apply new updates to your core.
 Use "git apply PatchFile.diff --rej" to apply patches.
 Use "git apply -R PatchFile.diff --rej" to revert them.

+# I switched to [AzerothCore](https://www.azerothcore.org) and i do not support updates anymore.
+Thank you!
+Achived